PURPOSE

 Art and nature have always been pillars in my life, however, when I was introduced to the world of mycology in February 2023, I fell in love and never looked back.
 I became a member the same month, diving deeper and deeper into the world of fungi, as it began changing my art and the way that I perceive the natural world forever.
 I am honored to have the opportunity to foster awareness of mycology as an inspiration and medium in art and to celebrate all the creativity that exists in this amazing community.

-Education and New Member Director: Carldee Soriano
+Education Chair: Carldee Soriano

 Experienced microbiologist from Biotech/Pharma transitioning into the role of Education Director and New Member.
 Proficient in mycology with cultivation and identification, adept at creating engaging educational content.
 Skilled in curriculum development as worked in Elementary Institute of Science as instructor.
 Fostering a learning environment by collaborating with others, and passionate about increasing awareness. 🍄📚

-Citizen Science Manager: Mary Ann Hawke
+Citizen Science Chair: Mary Ann Hawke

 As one of the scientists in SDMYCO, I’ve been working on citizen science projects like DNA barcoding the mushrooms of San Diego and research projects like studying fungal spores at Scripps Institution of Oceanography.
 I love the way that mycology brings together such a diverse group of people, who all have their own reasons for being interested in fungi, whether it is through science, cultivation, food, human health, ecological health, travel, or art.

-Board Advisor: Pat Nolan
+Resident Mycologist: Pat Nolan

 I’ve been with the club from nearly the start.
 I’m a plant pathologist so I see a lot of microfungi, but wasn’t very familiar with the macrofungi and the club is a great way to learn about them and meet great people.